• Skip to primary navigation

 A hand holding a measuring cup that is pouring the unfrozen pink popsicles into popsicle molds.

-Remove at the 30 minute mark to place your popsicle sticks then return to the freezer for a few more hours until frozen solid.
+Step 4: Remove them from the freezer at the 30 minute mark to place your popsicle sticks.
+Then return them to the freezer for a few more hours until they are frozen solid.

 A hand pulling a bright pink popsicle from a popsicle mold.